boostercloud/booster/docs/chapters/04_features.md

 When `skipConfirmation` is false or not specified, a confirmation is required for the chosen sign up method.
 Users that sign up with their emails will receive a confirmation link in their inbox.
 They just need to click it to confirm their registration.
 Users that sign up with their phones will receive a confirmation code as an SMS message.
-That code needs to be sent back using the [confirmation endpoint](#sign-up/confirm)
+That code needs to be sent back using the confirmation endpoint.
 If `skipConfirmation` is set to true, users can sign in without confirmation after signing up.

 Now with the roles defined, your Booster application is ready to use the Authorization Rocket, please check out its [documentation](https://github.com/boostercloud/rocket-auth-aws-infrastructure) for getting the access tokens.